Cultural Sector Recovery Plan – Significant Support for the Activities of Science and Technology Museums

 Nathalie Roy, Minister of Culture and Communications

-"The Quebec government is pleased to support science and technology museums in their efforts to recover.
-The economic recovery plan developed by the Ministère de la Culture et des Communications and the Ministère des Finances and implemented in June aims to ensure that the cultural community is well equipped to deal with the consequences of this health crisis and once again become an important economic driver in Quebec."
+“The Government of Quebec is pleased to support science and technology museums as they resume their activities.
+The economic recovery plan developed by the Ministry of Culture and Communications and the Ministry of Finance and implemented in June aims to ensure that the cultural sector is well-equipped to deal with the consequences of this health crisis and once again become a major economic driver for Quebec.”

 Eric Girard, Minister of Finance and Minister responsible for the Laval region

-"It is with great pleasure that I welcome the financial assistance for science and technology museum institutions, which has just been announced by the Minister of Culture and Communications.
-Thanks to this support, institutions in our region, such as the Parc de la Rivière-des-Mille-Îles and the Centre d'interprétation de l'eau, both located in the riding of Sainte-Rose, will be able to continue their activities and their mission, to the great pleasure of Quebecers.
-They will thus continue to make Laval shine in the scientific museum landscape of Quebec.
+“It is with great pleasure that I welcome the financial assistance for science and technology museums, which was just announced by the Minister of Culture and Communications.
+Thanks to this support, institutions in our region, such as the Parc de la Rivière-des-Mille-Îles and the Centre d’interprétation de l’eau, both located in the Sainte-Rose riding, will be able to continue their activities and fulfill their mission, much to the delight of Quebecers.
+They will thus continue to put Laval on the map within Quebec’s scientific museum landscape.”

-The Economic Recovery Plan for the Cultural Sector, announced on June1, 2009, includes specific measures that apply to museums.
-The Ministère de la Culture et des Communications worked closely with the Ministère des Finances to implement this important plan, which has a budget of $400 million.
+It should also be noted that the Economic Recovery Plan for the Cultural Sector, announced on June1, includes specific measures applicable to museums.
+The Ministry of Culture and Communications has worked closely with the Ministry of Finance to implement this major plan, which has a budget of $400 million.

-Information: Source: Geneviève Gouin, Political Attaché for Communications, Office of the Minister of Culture and Communications, 418 380-2310; Information: Media Relations Team, Ministère de la Culture et des Communications, 418 380-2388
+For more information: Source: Geneviève Gouin, Political Communications Officer, Office of the Minister of Culture and Communications, 418-380-2310; Information: Media Relations Team, Ministry of Culture and Communications, 418-380-2388